 Our digital files are structured using file formats.
 Text documents are often PDFs or DOCX; images as JPG, PNG, or TIFF; and audio as MP3 or WAV files.
 These popular file formats are generally considered low-risk due to their widespread adaption and support.
 However, some of our personal digital files may be stored using other proprietary or at-risk file formats.

-If many of your important files are stored uzinv proprietary formats you may consider migration to more acceptable file formats.
+If many of your important files are stored using proprietary formats you may consider migration to more acceptable file formats.
 For more information and recommendations on file formats, Library of Congress has many resources.

 Many of our digital files are stored and managed in systems that we do not control.
 For example, you probably use an email provider to manage and store your emails.
 Or, you may use a cloud storage solution to manage copies of your digital photographs.